 The harshness of the environment and the effect this has on the body is really starting to show.
 Out of the 26 runners who started the race 4 have had to be picked up.
 Goes to show how tough this race really is!
 Your generosity really keeps us motivated and push through the pain.
 Thank you all so much.

-we ran the first marathon in about five hours trying to get the miles out the way before it got too hot.
-It’s strange, when you have such a big amount ahead of you a marathon can seem like a manageable distance to run.
-At this point it’s quite hard to remember, as a lot of the memories have blurred into one, but we found the last section, beyond 50 k, very tough.
+We ran the first marathon in about five hours trying to get the miles out the way before it got too hot.
+It’s strange, when you have such a big amount ahead of you, a marathon can seem like a manageable distance to run.
+At this point it’s quite hard to remember, as a lot of the memories have blurred into one, but we found the last section, beyond 50km, very tough.
 My left ankle and knee were pretty knackered as we marched through thick sand.
 Harry’s legs also were naturally starting to feel more tired.
 We finished in 11 hours and were happy with that.

-it all started to go wrong when I went to borrow some salt from the staff chefs to add to my boil in bag meal.
+It all started to go wrong when I went to borrow some salt from the staff chefs to add to my boil in bag meal.
 The boys gave me some chopped veg to put in too and I think it must have been what made me sick.
-I didn’t sleep at all and threw up all night, I could get any liquid or food to stay down.
+I didn’t sleep at all and threw up all night.
+I couldn’t get any liquid or food to stay down.

 I really wanted to complete the stage so started walking in the morning, feeling wretched.
-I set off, exhausted and teary eyed, to see if I could walk the first 10k.
+I set off, exhausted and teary eyed, to see if I could walk the first 10km.
 I had told Harry I probably would not do it so he should go on, but found him up ahead waiting.
-We walked the first 20k in 5 hours and I don’t think I have ever felt more miserable, here was no song that got me going and plenty of tears!
+We walked the first 20km in 5 hours and I don’t think I have ever felt more miserable, here was no song that got me going and plenty of tears!
 With such a huge sugar low and feeling dehydrated and delirious it’s so hard to feel positive in any way.
 I felt so disappointed and that I was letting people down.
-Jamie told me to stop and said we either need to get to the next 10k checkpoint in 1hr45 or we would have to stop.
-I don’t know what I would have done without Harry as it’s quite nerve racking thinking you might pass out in the heat
+Jamie told me to stop and said we either need to get to the next 10km checkpoint in 1hr 45 or we would have to stop.
+I don’t know what I would have done without Harry as it’s quite nerve racking thinking you might pass out in the heat.

 About 20 minutes after seeing Jamie I threw up everything I had drunk and eaten.
 I said to Harry that I needed to call it a day and hit the help button on the tracker.
-But it didn’t go off, and when the ambulance with two Jordanian doctors came up behind us they were not aware I wanted to stop and then I somehow started to feel better.
+But it didn’t go off and when the ambulance with two Jordanian doctors came up behind us, they were not aware I wanted to stop and then I somehow started to feel better.
 My stomach started to hold down liquids but not food.
 I kept on with the carbohydrate sachets and gels.
-At 30k they put an anti-nausea injection in my bum which also helped.
+At 30km they put an anti-nausea injection in my bum which also helped.

-The next 25 k was a huge effort from both of us.
+The next 25km was a huge effort from both of us.
 We basically ran and stumbled around this never-ending fence of the Dubai royal family’s Summer compound it started to annoy us more!
-The ground was also very hard under foot. we were both in a lot of pain, but as we had been doing for the whole week, looked after each other.
+The ground was also very hard under foot.
+We were both in a lot of pain, but as we had been doing for the whole week, we looked after each other.
 Mostly Harry with me at this point!

 We crossed the finish line in the dark and went into the new camp where they were blasting awful music and some kind of hen do was going on.